Algebraic structure of the $L_2$ analytic Fourier-Feynman transform associated with Gaussian processes on Wiener space: Rotation of Wiener measures associated with Gaussian paths

-In this section we establish rotation theorems for generalized Wiener integral with respect to Gaussian paths.
-Throughout this section, we will assume that each functional $F:C_0[0,T]\to\mathbb R$ we consider is scale-invariant measurable and that
+In this section we develop rotation theorems for the generalized Wiener integral of the functionals on $C_0[0,T]$.
+Throughout this section we will assume that each functional $F:C_0[0,T]\to\mathbb R$ we consider is scale-invariant measurable and that